 Right To Buy

 The Right to Buy scheme was introduced in 1980 and is designed to help council tenants in England buy their home at a discount.
 The council supports home ownership.
-Since 2013, up to 31 March 2020, we have sold 223 homes under Right to Buy, at an average of 32 homes sold per year.
+We sold 223 homes under Right to Buy between 2013 and 31 March 2020.
+This is at an average of 32 homes sold per year.

 |Homes sold under Right to Buy||31||34||31||46||23||32||26|

-All the information you need, advisory booklets and an application form are available on the Right to Buy section of the government's website where you can browse or download detailed information about buying your home.
+All the information you need, advisory booklets and an application form are available on the Right to Buy section of the government's website.
+You can browse this website and download detailed information about buying your home.